danfuzz/samizdat/doc/samizdat-0-lib/meta.md

 bindings for all of the library functions specified by this document.
 See `makeLibrary` for further suggestions and information.

+#### `sam0ParseExpression(expression) <> expressionNode`

+Parses the given expression as an expression in *Samizdat Layer 0*.
+`expression` must be either a string or a list of tokens.
+If it is a string, then this function builds in a call to `sam0Tokenize` to first convert it to a list of tokens.

+Returns an expression node, as defined by the *Samizdat Layer 0* parse tree semantics, that represents the parsed expression.

 #### `sam0ParseProgram(program) <> functionNode`

 Parses the given program as a top-level program written in